microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/New-MgContract.md

 ### -DefaultDomainName
 A copy of the customer tenant's default domain name.
 The copy is made when the partnership with the customer is established.
-It is not automatically updated if the customer tenant's default domain name changes.
+It isn't automatically updated if the customer tenant's default domain name changes.

 ```yaml
 Type: System.String